Professor Christopher Land

 • Value/values and the labour theory of value

-• Neo-craft and artisanal work, particularly in food and drink
+• Neo-craft and artisanal work, including food and drink

 • Alternative organisations, including social movements and cooperatives